hacasco/hc-redis-message-queue/README.md

-# Implement a Message Queue using Redis, Docker & .NET Core.
+# Implement a Message Queue using Redis, Docker & .NET.

 ## Problem